The IP Landscape Has Changed: But Has Your Strategy?

 VP & Director of Intellectual Asset Management

-DR. JUDY JARECKI-BLACK is Global Head of the Intellectual Property Department at Merial Limited, the Animal Health Division of Sanofi.
+Dr. Judy Jarecki-Black is Head, Patent Prosecution and Patent Litigation, of Boehringer Ingleheim Animal Health.
 Dr. Jarecki-Black is admitted to the state bars of Georgia and South Carolina, and is admitted to practice before several federal courts including the United States Supreme Court.
-Her background includes over 20 years’ experience as a researcher in developing human and animal vaccines against infectious diseases, including developing and licensing the recombinant Lyme (OspA) vaccine for Rhone merieux.
-It was her work on the recombinant Lyme vaccine that first introduced her to patent law and inspired her to get a legal degree at the Georgia State University, College of Law.
-Since 2002, Dr. Black has been responsible for the maintenance and enforcement of Merial’s global patent portfolio.
+Since 2002, Dr. Black’s department maintains and enforces the global patent portfolio for Merial (now Boehringer Ingleheim Animal Health).
 Her department obtains patent protection, generates patentability and freedom-to-operate opinions, and conducts due diligence for a variety of licensing opportunities.
 Dr. Jarecki-Black is also responsible for global patent litigation and leads the trial team on all patent cases.

 Laura serves as the Director of Patent and License and Chief IP Counsel for the Office.
 She oversees Emory’s in-house patent group and provides contracting advice to the licensing team.
 Before joining Emory, Laura spent twelve years representing branded and generic pharmaceutical companies in Abbreviated New Drug Application (“ANDA”) litigation arising under the Hatch-Waxman Act.
 She has been recognized by Chambers USA, by Managing IP in the “Top 250 Women in IP” and as an “IP Star,” and by LMG Life Sciences as a “Life Sciences Star.”